allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## Data Quality Findings

-All data quality issues were identified in Excel/Power Query and flagged rather than deleted, preserving analytical integrity.
-The flag columns were carried into PostgreSQL for SQL-layer filtering.
+Data quality issues were generally flagged rather than deleted to preserve analytical traceability.
+Duplicate loan records were the exception: 100 duplicate rows were identified and removed before analysis.
+Remaining data-quality issues were retained and flagged for SQL-layer filtering.

 ### `loans_clean` — 10 Issues Documented